 Area of occupancy (AOO), which reflects grain size and geographic extent; values range from 0-1

 Climate sensitivity (CS), which reflects the composite breadth of historical climate conditions associated with the range size (AOO) of each species

+Ok so you look at their current range (AOO) and compare that to their sensitivities to different climate variables?

 AOO and CS combine to create a rarity and climate sensitivity (RCS) index

+Can you define rarity?

+So does a high RCS value mean they are resilient or at risk?
+Can you explain what the high and low bounds of a RCS index mean?

 4x grain sizes for AOO, which results in unique CS and RCS values for each scale